Free Energy Minimisation (FEM)

 - Thermophysical data (specific heat, enthalpy, entropy) is required if a species is to be used.

 - Constrained FEM is a general technique for adding further constraints on the reactions involved in a FEM model.
 For example, if a particular reaction is rate-limited, we can constrain the extent of the reaction and hence model non-equilibrium systems.
-CFEM typically involves side calculations, which can be done in PGM or externally, an example is given here: CFEM with python
+CFEM typically involves side calculations, which can be done in PGM or externally, an example is given here: Python Example - CFEM

 Chemical Reaction Equilibrium Analysis, Theory and Algorithms, William R.Smith, Ronald W.Missen, Wiley-Interscience, ISBN: 0-471-09347-5.